paulovn/aiml-chatbot-kernel/README.rst

 This is a Jupyter kernel that deploys a chatbot, implemented using the `pyAIML`_ library.
 The idea was taken from the `Calysto chatbot`_ kernel.

-It has been tested with Python 2.7 and Jupyter 4.1
+It has been tested with Python 2.7 and Jupyter 4.1.
+It will not work with Python 3.

-A number of magics are provided to help with loading AIML databases and inspecting/modifying the bot state.
-Use the `%help` magic for initial instructions.

 Installation